Proof that the remaining 10% is worth dying for here:

 - Comments: I had to sit back for a while and think how to describe this piece of fan fiction.
 The only thing I can say is, it's Powerpuff Girls Doujinshi done right.
 Everyone is in character, there's little to no romance forced down our throats, and the Tear Jerker scenes are heartwrenching.
 It's not like reading at all; in fact, it's more like watching a movie in words.
 Lightning Bird's other works are equally amazing and can stand alone, though it's best to read them in order.
 One of the things she's done that has me especially impressed is how she actually gave Alien Force-continuity Ben a very likeable personality.
 Even if you've never played the game or finished it twice over, her works are a refreshing and intriguing journey into the concept of Fusion Fall.
 TL;DR: Read it.
 Now.

 - koolkame: No, read it yesterday.
-It is seriously that good as it deconstructs Dexter's situation in Dexter's Laboratory and affirms the familial ties of Powerpuff Girls while providing excellent characterization.
+It is seriously that good as it deconstructs Dexter's situation in Dexter's Laboratory and affirms the familial ties of The Powerpuff Girls while providing excellent characterization.
 Also Shumazu is right about lightning bird's other FusionFall fics being worthwhile as well.

-by lightning bird
+A Time for Heroes by lightning bird

 - Recommended by koolkame